wstrange/dartdap/test/README.md

     # slappasswd

-The tests expect the password to be "p@ssw0rd", which hashes to `{SSHA}azrR84U0RhYICNLh5am74iMxnBBaDmN9`.
+The tests expect the password to be "password", which hashes to `{SSHA}azrR84U0RhYICNLh5am74iMxnBBaDmN9`.

 Edit the configuration file: